waffle-iron/5calls/README.md

 * **CIVIC_API_KEY** *(required)* Google Civic Information API key

-You will need to manually create an [Airtable][airtable] API key, a [Google Civic Information API][google-civic] API key, and access to the development Airtable database.
+You will need to manually create an [Airtable][airtable] API key, a [Google Civic Information API][civic-api] API key, and access to the development Airtable database.

 ##### Set Up [Airtable][airtable]